janScheible/pocketsaw/README.md

 The Maven artifacts can't be found in an official repository yet ([JitPack](https://jitpack.io) usage is pending until [this issue](https://github.com/jitpack/jitpack.io/issues/2872) is resolved).

-For a local installation the following is enough:
+For a local installation the following is enough (with an JDK >= 8):

 ```
 git clone git@github.com:janScheible/pocketsaw.git